 Description of the data sets considered

-In the upcoming section, the data from each study are discussed.
 The experiments with random partner matching are described first, followed by the experiments in triads.

 Studies with random partner matching

 The upcoming four studies all assessed network embeddedness under a random partner matching scheme.
 Bolton et al. (2004) were among the first to study the effect of network embeddedness on trust in the standard Trust Game, using this matching scheme.
 All participants played 30 rounds of the Trust Game in a network consisting of sixteen participants.
 In the no embeddedness condition (consistently denoted βNoEmb in Table @ref(tab:studies-table)), participants effectively played 30 one-shot Trust Games, in which they were randomly assigned a role (i.e., trustor or trustee) and a partner.
 In the network embeddedness condition (consistently denoted βNet in Table @ref(tab:studies-table)), participants were also randomly assigned a role and a partner, but in this condition, the trustors were informed on the total number of times the trustee honored trust in the past and the round-by-round history of past actions.
 In both conditions, the participants were always informed on the outcome of their own interactions.
 Matches of the same two participants in the same roles were avoided by design.